 The Kelpies

-The things they do absolutely love are walking along the walls and playing on the grass and walking across the locks and looking in the water and trying to make echoes by shouting as loud as they possibly can between the metal panels of the Kelpies.
+The kids might not appreciate the feat of engineering that the Kelpies are, but they will love hearing stories about the magical water horses.
+They will love walking along the walls and playing on the grass and walking across the locks and looking in the water and trying to make echoes by shouting as loud as they possibly can between the metal panels of the Kelpies.
 And scooting about the place.

 The Playpark

-This play area is fantastic.
+This play area at Helix Park is fantastic.
 There are a couple of parts to it.
-For the babies & little ones there are a couple of swings, some springy backwards & forwards animals, a wooden music box with big pedals to jump on and a couple of grounds based tunnels to clamber through.
+For the babies and little ones there are a couple of swings, some springy sit-on animals, a wooden music box with big pedals to jump on and a couple of tunnels to clamber through.
 There’s also a few roundabouts and spinny things.

 This area also has a little adventure course.
-The platforms between the rope bridges and wobbly bridges and step ladders are around my head height so it’s pretty high for the tiny ones.
-(Didn’t stop baby boy having a good crack at it!)
+The platforms between the rope bridges and wobbly bridges and step ladders are around my head height so it’s pretty high for the tiny ones, though it won’t stop them having a good crack at it!

 The big wooden play frame has some wobbly bridges and lots of ladders to get to the top of the pyramids where the tunnel slides begin.
 It gets pretty high.
 I was up it with the little lady last summer and it is a little bit tight getting up there.
-Not for the kids mind you.
-Only mentioning it in case any mums or dads want a go!
+Not for the kids – only for the mums or dads who might want a go!

 Next to this area is a massive messy log run, with a little slide right at the end of it.
 This is definitely for the bigger kids.
 It’s not really high off the ground, but it is pretty tough and takes a lot of balance and climbing to get along it.

-Although it does have a few bits for little kids, I would say that this is a proper adventure playpark so it’s great for slightly older kids too.
-Some of it is pretty difficult.
-The little lady wasn’t happy going up the big play frame when we were there in autumn last year (she was just 4 then).
-The other day she loved it.
+Although it does have some great equipment for little kids, I would say that this is a proper adventure playpark so it’s great for older kids too.

 Just behind the play area is a big rectangle full of water squirters coming up out of the ground.
 Great for running around on a sunny day!
-It wasn’t on when we went in February so I think this must be a warmer weather feature.
+It isn’t on in winter, but is a warmer weather feature.

+• Car parking.
 There are two car parks when you get into the Kelpies Park.
 The first one you come to, on your left, is free to park in.
-The one right next to the Kelpies has a charge (of maybe £5 I think) in peak season.
+The one right next to the Kelpies has a charge (of £6.50 at time of writing) in peak season.

 The Cost

 The Kelpies & the playpark are free to visit.
-The only cost would be parking if you use the car park closest to the Kelpies.
-(That car park was either £3 or £5 when I was there last summer during their peak season; I can’t remember exactly.
-It was free in January though.)
+The only cost is parking if you use the car park closest to the Kelpies.

 The Verdict